louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Louisiana?
+How Do I Get a Copy of My Divorce Decree in Louisiana?

 Copies of divorce decrees are available at the office of the Clerk of Court in the parish when the parties received the grant for divorce.
-Not everyone in Louisiana can request for a copy of a divorce decree.
+Not everyone in Louisiana can request a copy of a divorce decree.
 Only the following categories of persons qualify:

 • The parties listed in the record